Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Related Work and Background

 Theories regarding LoRA's lack of Lipschitz smoothness ~\cite{sun2024improving, malinovsky2024randomized} and its spurious loss landscape~\cite{liu2025optimization} point toward its intrinsic sensitivity to hyperparameter variations.
-Consequently, many research efforts have been invested in finding optimal training setups, such as learning rate~\cite{hayou2024lora+}, rank~\cite{zhang2025beyond}, initializations~\cite{hayou2024impact}, scaling factor~\cite{kalajdzievski2023rank}, dropout~\cite{lin2024lora}, and adapter placements~\cite{fomenko2024note, hayou2025plop}.
+Consequently, many research efforts have been invested in finding optimal training setups, such as learning rate~\cite{hayou2024lora+, chen2026learning}, rank~\cite{zhang2025beyond}, initializations~\cite{hayou2024impact}, scaling factor~\cite{kalajdzievski2023rank}, dropout~\cite{lin2024lora, wang2024lora_dropout}, and adapter placements~\cite{fomenko2024note, hayou2025plop}.
 Despite these insights into individual hyperparameters, establishing unified configuration guidelines remains an ongoing pursuit.
 For example, recent works have sought to derive practical ``rules of thumb'' through extensive, joint evaluations across multiple hyperparameter dimensions~\cite{biderman2024lora,schulman2025lora}.
-Addressing the computational bottleneck of such extensive searches, \citet{yan2025plora} took a system-level approach, optimizing hardware resources to maximize training throughput specifically for LoRA hyperparameter tuning.
+Addressing the computational bottleneck of such extensive searches, another line of work has focused on improving the efficiency of LoRA hyperparameter tuning, either by developing hyperparameter optimization algorithms~\cite{tribes2023hyperparameter, oliver2024crafting, sengupta2024robust, seong2026efficient} or by adopting system-level approaches that optimize hardware resources to maximize training throughput~\cite{yan2025plora,zuo2026alto}.
+Although prior work has optimized LoRA hyperparameters, only a few concurrent studies have begun to examine whether LoRA and its variants require distinct hyperparameter settings~\cite{zhang2025primacy, he2026unified, lee2026beware}.
+These studies, however, differ from ours in scope.
+Specifically,~\citet{zhang2025primacy} noted that LoRA and two of its initialization variants, PiSSA~\cite{pissa} and MiLoRA~\cite{milora}, exhibit performance shifts across two learning rates ($2e^{-4}$ and $2e^{-5}$). \citet{he2026unified} also concluded that, with proper learning rate tuning, vanilla LoRA consistently matches or surpasses most of its variants under a single LLM scale with fixed rank and training duration.
+Meanwhile, Lee et al.~\cite{lee2026beware} demonstrated that the reported advantages of PiSSA and MiLoRA could be driven by batch size bias.
+Our paper differs from these studies by expanding the investigation to a broader set of recent LoRA variants and conducting comprehensive multivariate hyperparameter tuning to identify the best-performing configuration for each method.
+Moreover, our work compares methods across varying ranks and training durations, and further leverages Hessian analysis to provide theoretical insight into the underlying factors driving the observed performance differences and trends.